SUV passenger guilty of manslaughter in death of Calgary officer handed 5 years in prison | CBC News

 A second man goes to trial Monday on a charge of 1st-degree murder

-The Calgary man who pleaded guilty to manslaughter in the death of a Sgt.
+A Calgary man who pleaded guilty to manslaughter in the death of Sgt.
 Andrew Harnett has been sentenced to five years in prison.

 With credit for the time he's already spent in custody, Amir Abdulrahman has a further three years and five months left to serve.